 A change in the average Δ WV evolution is observed in october 2017.
 After a slight decrease since May 2017, a sudden increase is observed in October followed by a sudden decrease at the end of the same month.
 The sudden increase in October is also observed by AltiKa.
-The data of Jason3 are not yet available for the period to be analysed.
-There is no software update in that period that can explain this change of behaviour From these results, it seems that the change comes from the model.
-GDR products for Jason3 will have to be analyzed to consolidate the results.
+Jason3 data show a small increase at the same period than S3A and AltiKa but with a smaller amplitude.
+There is no software update in that period that can explain this change of behaviour.
+From these results, it seems that the change comes from the model.